 However, the essence of the surroundings remains unmistakedly American, with Standard brandished across every gas station, and the Palladium sitting humbly in the picture above.

-But there feels like Shore was trying to subtract something from what he saw with his eyes and give it a new feel.
+But there feels like Stephen was trying to subtract something from what he saw with his eyes and give it a new feel.

 You could say it is America without the bright lights and billboards associated with capitalism’s heartland.
 He’s dulled the place down, giving the place a new subtlety and a quietness that may be seen very differently through the human eye.